 - Ask for a different room number if the front desk says your room number out loud and others can hear.

-- Don’t take all your valuables with you, keep some in the hotel safe and make sure you get a receipt.
+- Don’t take all your valuables with you, Make full use of the safe in your hostel or hotel – most places will have them, even if they’re only big enough for your passport, cards and cash.
+Keep some in the hotel safe and make sure you get a receipt.

 - If you don’t feel comfortable with an adjoining room door ask to be moved.